misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch5.md

 This allows the author to have conforming user agents load the defined `.otf` file and use that font to render text when called upon via font-family: SwitzeraADF.

-The examples in this section refer to SwitzeraADF, a font face collection available from the Arkandis Digital Foundry.
+<Tips tips="blue">The examples in this section refer to SwitzeraADF, a font face collection available from the Arkandis Digital Foundry.</Tips>

 The intent of `@font-face` is to allow `lazy loading` of font faces.
 This means that only those faces needed to render a document will actually be loaded, with the rest being left alone.
 In fact, a browser that downloads all declared font faces without considering whether they’re actually needed is considered to be buggy.